Master the Subscription Model and Avoid Noticeable Mistakes

 Memberships ought to be planned and packaged dependent on the most generally acknowledged options utilized in B2C: good/better/best.

 Offering freemium without a perfect plan to convert users

 The freemium is a great option to get users to test drive your business models and to start a robust user base.
 Freemium models are intended to ultimately transition a portion of the user base into paying customers.
-Some of the B2C companies have struggled in the conversion procedure.
+Some B2C companies have struggled with the conversion procedure.
 That procedure is required to be planned upfront before the launch of the freemium offer.
 Having a roadmap to change from free to fee is vital to capture value from the addressable market.
 Launching a membership without this roadmap may mean freemium until the end of time.

 Offering large discounts